ibm-cloud-docs/databases-for-mongodb/connecting-ibmcloud-app.md

 `ibmcloud resource service-alias-create alias-name --instance-name instance-name`

 The alias name can be the same as the database service instance name.
-So, for a {{site.data.keyword.databases-for-mongodb}} service named "example-es", use the following command:
+So, for a {{site.data.keyword.databases-for-mongodb}} service named `example-mongo`, use the following command:

-`ibmcloud resource service-alias-create example-es --instance-name example-es`
+`ibmcloud resource service-alias-create example-mongo --instance-name example-mongo`

 The alias appears in the list of _Cloud Foundry Apps_ in your _Resource List_.
 More information on aliases is available in the [Cloud Foundry documentation](/docs/cloud-foundry-public?topic=cloud-foundry-public-connect_app).